Hidden Markov Models and the Bayes Filter in Categorical Probability: Hidden Markov models in Markov categories

 for all disjoint sets $R, S, T \subseteq \left[n\right]$ such that for every $r \in R$ and $t \in T$ there is $s \in S$ between $r$ and $t$, meaning $r < s < t$ or $r > s > t$. \item With the convention $X_{-1} \coloneqq \monUnit$, there is a sequence of morphisms ${\left(f_t\colon X_{t-1} \to X_t\right)}_{t=0}^n$ such that

 \end{enumerate} \end{prop}

 In~\eqref{eqn:nonHomogMChExp}, the bending of the wires has no formal meaning, and we only need them to be able to draw the diagram horizontally.
-Our proof uses the \newterm{categorical $d$-separation} criterion from~\cite{fritz2022dseparation}, which shows equivalences of this kind for arbitrary finite causal structures.
+The statement is a special case of the \newterm{categorical $d$-separation} criterion \cite[Theorem 28]{fritz2022dseparation}, which shows equivalences of this kind for arbitrary causal structures, and we thus omit the proof.